venicegeo/beachfront-py/README.md

 beachfront-py (or just beachfront) is a library of functions used for the creation of vector shorelines automatically from imagery.

 ## Installation
-There are several system libraries as well pip installable modules.
-Install scripts are provided in the install directory.
-Call them from this directory:
+There are several system libraries required should be installed before installing beachfront-py.
+On a debian system:

+    $ apt-get install -y python-setuptools python-numpy python-dev libgdal-dev python-gdal swig git g++ libagg-dev libpotrace-dev

+Then, from this directory (containg this repo) install the Python requirements and beachfront-py.
+The use of a virtual environment is recommended.

+    $ virtualenv venv
+    $ source venv/bin/activate
+    (venv) $ pip install -r requirements.txt
+    (venv) $ pip install .

+### Docker
+Docker may be used to build a system working with beachfront-py.
+Use docker-compose to build the image and run tests:

+    $ docker-compose build

-    $ install/centos.sh
+    $ docker-compose run test

-The script will install all system and python depdencies, and then run all tests in test/.

 ## Modules